woges/UDACITY-self-driving-car/term1_project4_advanced_lane_finding/README.md

 Notice that if you compare each two images, especially around the edges, there are obvious differences between the original and undistorted image, indicating that distortion has been removed from the original image.

+To determine the curvature of the lane to predict the necessary steering angle for an autonomous car, we'll have to go through the following steps:
+  - detect the lane lines using some masking and thresholding techniques
+  - perform a perspective transform to get a birds eye view of the lane
+  - fit a polynomial to the lane lines

 ### Step 2: Create a thresholded binary image

 Correctly creating the binary image from the input frame is the very first step of the whole pipeline that will lead us to detect the lane.
 For this reason that is also one of the most important steps.
 If the binary image is bad, it's very difficult to recover and to obtain good results in the successive steps of the pipeline.